Hydrograph – A graph which shows the discharge of a river, related to rainfall over a period of time

 The hydrant drew a graph (hydrograph) of the amount of water that it discharged at different times.
 When it rained it had to include this water too.

-Below is the graph of the water flow rate of the river at a particular point:
+Below is the graph of the water flow rate of the river at a particular point along its course:

 Below is the graph of the amount of rainfall during and around this period of time: